fishline/Py2crazy/README.md

     if (x + 5 > 7) and (y - 3 == 10):
         print 'You win'

-with regular Python 2.7.5 and disassemble it, you get roughly the following bytecode:
+with regular Python 2.7.5 and disassemble it (`python -m dis`), you get roughly the following bytecode:

 ![compiled with Python](screenshots/python-regular-example.png)